 Blockchain is a promising technology.
 Blockchain, particularly when used in concert with other technologies, offers organisations an opportunity to re-think their internal and external processes, remove inefficiencies, improve transparency and provenance and build a better organisation overall.
 However, it faces numerous challenges that could affect its adoption across organisations.
 However, significantly more research is required to overcome the considerable governance and technological challenges involved therein.

 Scalability and a lack of speed, talent and standards could slow down both its implementation and the development of new blockchain applications, negatively affecting the development of new organisational forms such as decentralised autonomous organisations.
 Yet, despite these challenges, there have been dozens of new applications in almost every industry that apply distributed ledger technologies and are already benefit from this fundamental technology.

-If I managed to retain your attention to this point, leave a comment describing how this story made a difference for you or subscribe to my weekly newsletter to receive more of this content:
+If I managed to retain your attention to this point, please leave a comment or subscribe to my weekly newsletter to receive more of this content:

-Dr Mark van Rijmenam is the founder of Datafloq, he is a globally recognised speaker on big data, blockchain and AI, strategist and author of 3 management books: Think Bigger, Blockchain and The Organisation of Tomorrow.
-You can read a free preview of my latest book here.
-Connect with me on LinkedIn or say hi on Twitter mentioning this story.
+Dr Mark van Rijmenam is the founder of Datafloq and Mavin, he is a globally recognised speaker on big data, blockchain, AI and the Future of Work.
+He is a strategist and author of 3 management books: Think Bigger, Blockchain and The Organisation of Tomorrow.

 Dr Mark van Rijmenam is The Digital Speaker and he offers inspirational (virtual) keynotes on the future of work, either in-person, as an avatar or as a hologram, bringing your event to the next level: